justinvos/PHIL105G/PHIL_105G_Notes.md

 A **scientific hypothesis** is an explanation based on observable evidence requires that it can be testable and falsifiable.

+The **falsification** of a hypothesis is the action of denying its plausibility.

-**Inference to the best explanation** is a non-deductive argument which selects the best hypothesis that explains the observations.
+An **inference to the best explanation** is a strong non-deductive argument which selects the best hypothesis that explains the observations.

+A **random controlled trial** is an experiment that is used to compare the intervention to the one group than the control group.

+A **double-blind** study is one where both the participants and testers do not know who is in which group.

 ## Numeracy
 The **base rate** fallacy